TaliaferroLab/OINC-seq/README.md

 ## Installation

-For now, installation can be done by cloning this repository.
-As PIPGEN matures, we will work towards getting this package on [bioconda](https://bioconda.github.io/).
+Installation can be done by cloning this repository.
+Alternatively PIGPEN can be installed using [bioconda](https://bioconda.github.io/).
+In either case, `postmaster` must be installed separately afterward.
+This can be done using `cargo install --git https://github.com/COMBINE-lab/postmaster`

 ## Preparing alignment files